vmd1/vmd1/README.md

 [![Name](https://readme-typing-svg.demolab.com?font=Consolas&size=35&pause=2000&color=FF5733&width=435&lines=Hi+there!)](https://git.io/typing-svg)

-Hi there!, I'm v-mod 👋.
+Hey there, I'm v-mod👋.
 Nice to meet you!
 Read below to find out more about my passion for coding and computers!

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Consolas&color=F39C12&pause=1000&width=435&lines=I'm+working+on%3A)](https://git.io/typing-svg)
 - Building a voice assistant powered by whatever I can find out there